ZoBoRf/ZILCH-How-to/README.md

 The [*Incompatible Timsharing System* (`ITS`)](https://en.wikipedia.org/wiki/Incompatible_Timesharing_System) is idiosyncratic and it takes time to getting used to it.

-If you stuble over it in the docs:
+If you stumble over it in the docs:
-Pressing the `ALTMODE` key, means pressing the `ESC` key, This will be echoed as a `$` character.
+Pressing the `ALTMODE` key, means pressing the `ESC` key.
+This will be echoed as a `$` character.

-Let's start `ITS`, login and create an user folder.
+Let's start `ITS`, login and create a user folder.
 ```
 KLH10 2.0l (MyITS) built Aug 29 2020 11:40:02
     Copyright (c) 2002 Kenneth L. Harrenstien -- All Rights Reserved.